ahmedkhan070/Biomed/README.md

 5. **Inference**:
     - Trained models are used to predict named entities in new, unseen text.

-## Applications of NER

-NER is widely used in various NLP applications such as:

-- **Information Extraction**: Extracting structured data from unstructured text.
-- **Question Answering**: Identifying relevant entities in questions and answers.
-- **Text Summarization**: Identifying key entities for generating concise summaries.
-- **Sentiment Analysis**: Understanding sentiment associated with different named entities.
-- **Document Classification**: Classifying documents based on the entities they contain.
+## Code Explanation

+The provided code uses deep learning and spaCy to perform NER:

+- **Importing Libraries**:
+    - The code imports libraries such as spaCy for text processing and the biomedical model `en_ner_bc5cdr_md`.

+- **Loading the Model**:
+    - The model is loaded using `spacy.load()` with the specified model name (`en_ner_bc5cdr_md`).

+- **Processing Text**:
+    - Input text is processed using the loaded model.
+The model tokenizes the text and performs named entity recognition.

+- **Extracting Named Entities**:
+    - The model extracts named entities from the processed text and classifies them into categories such as persons, organizations, locations, etc.

+- **Printing Results**:
+    - The code iterates through the extracted named entities and prints their text, start and end positions, and classification labels.

 ## How to Use NER in Your Projects

 To use NER in your NLP projects:

 1. **Choose an NER Model**: Select a model based on your requirements and resources.
-Popular options include spaCy, Stanford NER, and Transformer-based models like BERT and BioBERT for specialized domains.
+Popular options include spaCy, Stanford NER, and Transformer-based models like BERT.

 2. **Prepare Data**: Prepare training and validation datasets with labeled entities.